michael-rapp/AndroidPreferenceActivity/README.md

 ## Troubleshooting

-This library is incompatible with the [v7 Preference Support Library](https://developer.android.com/topic/libraries/support-library/features.html#v7-preference).
+This library is incompatible with the [v7 Preference Support Library](https://developer.android.com/topic/libraries/support-library/packages.html#v7-preference) and [v14 Preference Support Library](https://developer.android.com/topic/libraries/support-library/packages.html#v14-preference).
 Using both libraries together in one project may result in unexpected behavior, e.g. the preferences may become unclickable (see [this](https://github.com/michael-rapp/AndroidPreferenceActivity/issues/19) issue).

 ## Contact information